Vandu14/Automatic-attendance-system-by-face-recognition/README.md

 # Automatic-attendance-system-by-face-recognition
 Face recognition is a step further to face detection.
-In face detection, we only detect the location of the human face in an image but in face recognition, we make a system that can identify humans
+In face detection, we only detect the location of the human face in an image but in face recognition, we make a system that can identify human.

+It can also be stated as, "Face recognition is a broad challenge of verifying or identifying people in pictures or videos.
+Big tech giants are still working to make a faster and more accurate face recognition model."

+Project stages

+Face Detection: Locate faces and draw bounding boxes around faces and keep the coordinates of bounding boxes.

+Face Alignments: Normalize the faces to be consistent with the training database.

+Feature Extraction: Extract features of faces that will be used for training and recognition tasks.

+Face Recognition: Matching of the face against one or more known faces in a prepared databasee complicated but getting started doesn’t have to be